dotnet/AspNetDocs/aspnet/aspnet/overview/developing-apps-with-windows-azure/building-real-world-cloud-apps-with-windows-azure/source-control.md

 ![Source branch structure](source-control/_static/image1.png)

-The master branch always matches code that is in production.
-Branches underneath master correspond to different stages in the development life cycle.
+The *main* branch always matches code that is in production.
+Branches underneath *main* correspond to different stages in the development life cycle.
 The development branch is where you implement new features.
-For a small team you might just have master and development, but we often recommend that people have a staging branch between development and master.
+For a small team you might just have *main* and development, but we often recommend that people have a staging branch between development and *main*.
 You can use staging for final integration testing before an update is moved to production.

 For big teams there may be separate branches for each new feature; for a smaller team you might have everyone checking in to the development branch.